 The Board Remuneration Nomination and Governance Committee comprises a minimum of four (4) Non-Executive Directors (including an Independent Director who chairs the Committee).
-The Managing Director (and in her absence, an Executive Director nominated by her) is required to attend the Committee's meetings.
 The Committee has oversight responsibility for issues relating to the Bank's Governance Framework.

 The Committee meets quarterly or as the need arises.
-Its terms of reference include.
+Its terms of reference include:

-- (a) Review and make recommendations for improvements to the Bank's Corporate Governance Framework. - (b) Recommend membership criteria for the Board and its Committees. - (c) Review and make recommendations on the Bank's key human capital policies. - (d) Review and make recommendations on Key Performance Indicators for the Managing Director and Executive Directors. - (e) Ensure that an independent Board evaluation exercise is undertaken annually. - (f) Provide oversight on Directors' orientation and continuing education programmes. - (g) Ensure proper reporting and disclosure of the Bank's corporate governance procedures to stakeholders. - (h) Ensure proper succession planning for the Bank.
+- (a) Review and make recommendations for improvement of the Bank's Corporate Governance Framework. - (b) Recommend membership criteria for the Board and its Committees. - (c) Review and make recommendations on the Bank's key human capital policies. - (d) Review and make recommendations on Key Performance Indicators for the Managing Director and Executive Directors. - (e) Ensure that an independent Board evaluation exercise is undertaken annually. - (f) Provide oversight on Directors' orientation and continuing education programmes. - (g) Ensure proper reporting and disclosure of the Bank's corporate governance procedures to stakeholders. - (h) Ensure proper succession planning for the Bank.

-5. Board Finance & General Purpose Committee:
+v.
+Board Finance & General-Purpose Committee